 What other drugs will affect alogliptin?

-Other drugs may interact with alogliptin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may increase or decrease the effects of alogliptin on lowering your blood sugar.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.